Current validation practice undermines surgical AI development: Results

 \subsection{Validation flaws are widespread in common practice}

-While pitfalls can theoretically occur in any validation study, their actual prevalence in state-of-the-art surgical AI publications remained unclear.
-To address this, we conducted a systematic screening of all papers at the 2023 Medical Image Computing and Computer Assisted Intervention (MICCAI) conference that applied deep learning methods to surgical data.
-As the leading international conference for medical image computing and computer-assisted interventions, MICCAI provides a representative overview of current practices in surgical AI.
-Key results of this analysis are summarized in Fig.~\ref{fig:fig3} and in Suppl.
-Note 3.
+While pitfalls can occur in any study, their prevalence in state-of-the-art surgical AI publications remained unclear.
+To address this, we systematically screened all papers at the 2023 Medical Image Computing and Computer Assisted Intervention (MICCAI) conference, the leading international venue for the field and a representative sample of current practice.
+Key results are summarized in Figure~\ref{fig:fig3} and \ref{suppl-screening}.

 Of all papers meeting the inclusion criteria (n = 46), 74\% used surgical video data.
-The screening revealed several shortcomings across datasets, metrics, aggregation procedures, and reporting practices.
+The screening revealed shortcomings across datasets, metrics, aggregation, and reporting.

-\textbf{Surgical data cohorts were typically small and fragmented.} The median dataset contained 37 training, 10 validation, and 22 test videos (minimum: 6 training, 2 validation, 2 test videos).
-79\% of datasets were only used once, with 38 distinct datasets identified across papers.
-Moreover, only 47\% explicitly reported an untouched test set, while this was unclear in 37\% of papers.
+\textbf{Surgical data cohorts were typically small and fragmented.} The median dataset contained 37 training, 10 validation, and 22 test videos (minimum: 6, 2, and 2 videos, respectively).
+79\% of datasets were only used once, with 38 distinct datasets across papers.
+Only 47\% explicitly reported an untouched test set, while this was unclear in 37\% of the papers.

-\textbf{Temporal and modality-specific considerations were largely missing.} A total of 77\% of papers did not assess properties specific to temporal data, and only a single paper used a temporal consistency metric (see Extended Data Fig.~\ref{fig:extended-fig10}).
+\textbf{Temporal and modality-specific considerations were largely missing.} 77\% of papers did not assess properties specific to temporal data, and only a single paper used a temporal consistency metric (Extended Data Figure~\ref{fig:extended-fig10}).

-\textbf{Metric use was heterogeneous and rarely justified.} Across all papers, 41 metrics were used only once (see Extended Data Fig.~\ref{fig:extended-fig10}).
+\textbf{Metric use was heterogeneous and rarely justified.} Across all papers, 41 metrics were used only once (Extended Data Figure~\ref{fig:extended-fig10}).
 The most commonly used metric was Accuracy.
-While only 30\% properly justified their metric choice, 20\% of those justified by popularity alone.
+Only 30\% properly justified their metric choice, and 20\% relied on popularity alone.
 In addition, in 80\% of papers, it was unclear whether clinical relevance had been considered when selecting metrics.

-\textbf{Aggregation practices were insufficient.} The aggregation procedure was unclear or not described at all in 66\% of papers (see Fig.~\ref{fig:fig6}).
-Among studies involving hierarchical structures, (e.g., patient-level), only 5\% explicitly accounted for their dependencies (see Fig.~\ref{fig:fig4}).
-Furthermore, 80\% did not contextualize performance values, for example against human baseline or clinical thresholds.
+\textbf{Aggregation practices were insufficient.} Aggregation procedures were unclear or not described at all in 66\% of papers.
+Among studies involving hierarchical structures, (e.g., patient-level), only 5\% explicitly accounted for their dependencies.
+80\% did not contextualize performance values, for example against human baseline or clinical thresholds.